 Principle 2: First Eliminate Dust and Particles

-Certain dust, in particular, those of quartz which are very abundant in the environment (quartz is a basic component of very many rocks; sand for example is largely composed of quartz) are harder than glass and cause scratches and wear when the lenses are rubbed without having eliminated them.
+Certain dust, in particular, those of quartz which are very abundant in the environment (quartz is a basic component of many rocks; sand for example is largely composed of quartz) are harder than glass and cause scratches and wear when the lenses are rubbed without having eliminated them.
 Scratches on the objective lenses do not interfere with the use of binoculars or spotting scopes, but on the eyepieces, it is much more annoying.

 5 Steps on How to Clean Binoculars

-Before starting clean binoculars, you must have cleaning accessories.
+Before starting to clean binoculars, you must have cleaning accessories.
 The cleaning kit includes all the elements necessary for safe and effective cleaning (content and presentation may vary depending on availability).

 Step 1